 By Jim Sluyter

-Jim Sluyter is reporting for the Institute from Kobe, Japan, the site of the International Symposium on Community Supported Agricuture.
+Jim Sluyter is reporting from the International Symposium on Community Supported Agriculture, in Kobe, Japan.
 Jim leads the Michigan Land Use Institute’s Get Farming! project.
 Reach him at [email protected].